OTNA logo The Old Torrance Neighborhood Association

 • Shakespeare in the Park

-Bring a blanket, a picnic dinner and enjoy FREE Shakespeare under the starts!
+Bring a blanket, a picnic dinner, and enjoy FREE (donations appreciated!)
+Shakespeare under the stars!

 • Summertime Movies in the Park

 The Community Services Department in conjunction with local homeowner associations during the summer months provides "Movies in the Park."
-See http://www.torrnet.com for more information or call (310) 618-2930 at the Community Services Department in the City of Torrance.
+For more information or call (310) 618-2930 at the Community Services Department in the City of Torrance.
+Here is the Movies in the Park schedule.

 Picnics, blankets and lawn chairs are welcome as the parks turn into movie theaters!
 Each park will feature a different movie, which are free and will begin at dusk (around 8:00 p.m.).
 So bring your warm clothes, popcorn and cocoa and join in the summertime fun.